 - develop a reasoned argument and write a relevant conclusion

-- take effective notes, plan your time and be organized
+- take effective notes, plan your time, and be organised

-- create a working bibliography, reference lists and how to cite your work correctly
+- create a working bibliography, reference lists, and learn how to cite your work correctly

 - apply the Assessment Criteria to every aspect of your essay from the research question through to the formal presentation